-A total of 136 road or transitway segments have been identified for re-classification or modification.
-Table 7 summarizes the 136 changes by technical category.
+A total of 117 road or transitway segments have been identified for re-classification or modification.
+Table 7 summarizes the 117 changes by technical category.
 Appendix C provide more detailed maps of the proposed classification changes.

-Table 7: Changes to MPOHT, by Reason
+Table 7: Proposed Changes to MPOHT by Reason

 Classification Change Description Count

-Arterial To Minor Arterial (Down-Classification) 24
+Arterial To Minor Arterial (Down-Classification) 18

-Primary Residential to Minor Arterial (Up-Classification) 20

 New Primary Residential Streets 25

-Master Plan Inconsistencies 30
+Master Plan Inconsistencies 26

 Rural Rode Code Boundary Issues 11

-Changes To Major Highways 10
+Changes To Major Highways 11

 Change Resulting From Existing Or Planned Development 10

 Segments To Be Removed From MPOHT 6

+Right-of-Way Changes - Bicycle Master Plan Needs 10

-TOTAL 136
+TOTAL 117